avsuhas/Hoverfly/README.md

 ### Clone or download the application from this repository to see it in action.
 - There are 2 applicaions
 1. deviceAPI - Which Runs on 8900
-2. hoverfly - Used to demo Hoverfly
+2. hoverfly - Used to demo the feature